Yelabuga drone factory: History

 Shahed drones were previously built by Shahed Aviation Industries in Iran, where, allegedly, every drone manufactory has two backup sites in the event of an aerial attack at one site.

 In December 2022, the Biden administration publicly accused Iran and Russia of moving to cooperate in the construction of a drone manufacturing plant in Russia.
 In June 2023, the White House released a U.S. intelligence report revealing Iran was supplying Russia with materials to construct the drone manufactory, predicting it would be fully operational by early 2024.
 Photo and video evidence from Russian social media indicated Albatross commenced some reconnaissance drone production in January 2023.

 In September 2023, during the seventy-eighth session of the United Nations General Assembly, the United States directly accused Iran of both supplying Russia with drones during the invasion of Ukraine, and of assisting Russia with the development of a drone manufacturing plant.
 Despite mounting evidence, president of Iran Ebrahim Raisi denied sending drones for use in the invasion, responding, "We are against the war in Ukraine."
 Iran had also said it provided drones to Russia only before the start of the war.
 Russia has also dismissed reports of it working with Iran, saying Russia relies on its own research and development.
 The Ukrainian report to G7, submitted in August 2023, further detailed the Iranian government was trying to "disassociate itself from providing Russia with weapons" and that "[Iran] cannot cope with Russian demand and the intensity of use in Ukraine."
 US officials determined that Iran continues to supply the Russian military with suicide drones, having shipped hundreds by May 2023, shipping them from the Amirabad Special Economic Zone and Port, Iran to Makhachkala, Russia.

 On 2 April 2024, the drone factory was struck by an improvised drone apparently adapted from a civilian light aircraft, likely an Aeroprakt A-22.
 Ukraine's military intelligence claimed the strike "caused significant destruction of production facilities."
 Local governor Rustam Minnikhanov said the attack brought no serious damage or disruption to production.
 Russian media reported a nearby workers' dormitory was damaged, with 12 injured.

 By December 2024 satellite imagery showed how the production facilities had been expanded significantly.

 On 15 June 2025 Ukrainian drones again attacked the factory.
 All drones were reportedly shot down, with their debris causing a fire either in the drone factory or according to the regional governor in a nearby automobile factory.
 According to the governor, the attack caused one fatality and thirteen injuries.

-As of June 2025, North Korea's regime reportedly has been sending tens of thousands of workers to Russia to help produce attack drones.
+As of June 2025, North Korea reportedly has been sending tens of thousands of workers to Russia to help produce attack drones.

 On 26 August 2025, it was reported that defensive towers topped with Pantsir anti-aircraft systems had been erected around the facility.